isomerpages/pa-bukitcanberra/_volunteer-programmes/Caring for Our Community/NKF Volunteers.md

 		<td>
 			<b>Requirements:</b><br>
 			a) Attend a compulsory 1-day in-person training on either a Thursday or Saturday<br>
-b)	Commit to at least 2 months and be able to perform at least 8 shifts (can either choose to perform one or multiple shifts on the same day)<br>c)	Maximum of 2 volunteers to be assigned for each shift.
+b)	Commit to at least 2 months and be able to perform at least 8 shifts (can choose to perform one or multiple shifts on the same day)<br>c)	Maximum of 2 volunteers to be assigned for each shift.
 Registration is on first come, first served basis.
 <br>d)	3 shifts to choose from: <br>i) 6.30am to 8.00am <br>ii) 11.00am to 1.30pm <br>iii) 4.00pm to 6.00pm. <br>Volunteers are welcome to sign up for multiple shifts on the same day
 		</td>
 	</tr>